-The population of this study comprised of all secondary school principals, teachers and PTA members in Akwa Ibom State.
-There are 227 Principals and 7583 Teachers in Akwa Ibom state.
+The population of this study comprised of all secondary school Principals, teachers and PTA members in Akwa Ibom State.
+There were 227 Principals and 7583 Teachers in Akwa Ibom state, as at the time of research.

 Sample and Sampling Technique